MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a2/README.md

 **Implementation**
 - Takes two arguments (args, envs) --> do_do(args, envs):
 - Uses a `while True` loop and evaluates each iteration, (until condition), and breaks loop if said condition is true
-- Implementation supports nested loops and can use any aformentioned operator; comparison, boolean, arithmetic.
+- Implementation supports nested loops and can use any aforementioned operator; comparison, boolean, arithmetic.

 **Syntax**

 As seen beforehand in the structure of the **do... until** loop, functions usually expect 2 arguments to operate as expected and also checks for such:

-``["lessThanEQ",4 , 3]`` --> 4 being the left argument and 3 being the right argument
+``["lessThanEQ",4 , 3]`` --> 4 being the left argument and 3 being the right argument, evaluates to 7

 ``["multiplication",4 , 3]`` --> Evaluates to 12